Grilling 101- The Basics of Grilling Fruit and Veggies

 Pineapple

 Grilled pineapple rings have a wide range of possibilities.
 Use direct heat to caramelize and char them beautifully, or place a few rounds on the warming rack to drip on the meat.
-Grilled pineapple works with any kind of taco, dessert and is famously combined with pork.
+Grilled pineapple works with any taco or dessert and is famously combined with pork.

 Watermelon and Other Melons